Tankless Water Heater Not Working? Here’s What to Check

 What about my power source?
 If you’re running on electricity, check your main electrical panel.
 Something may have caused the breaker to trip, requiring a reset before your tankless water heater will work again.
 If you’re burning gas, make sure you paid your bill, there’s propane in your tank, or the gas valve is fully in the ON position.

 Is it cold outside?
 In the winter, frozen water pipes can prevent hot water from reaching you and your appliances.
+Know how to thaw tankless hot water heater.
 Safely and naturally thaw your pipes before trying again for some hot water.

 Scenario 2: My water is too hot.